 Extensive sinus formation and fistulisation may be assessed by MRI scanning of the natal cleft and buttocks, but further imaging is rarely necessary.

-Antibiotics can be used in septic episodes, although any abscess will require surgical drainage.
+Antibiotics can be used in septic episodes, although any abscess present will require surgical drainage.

 The exact surgical management of a pilonidal sinus is dependant on whether the disease is acute or chronic.

-In acute disease, surgical management involves the drainage and washout of any abscess.
-It can be difficult to remove the sinus tract in the same operation, and most patients will require further surgery.
+In acute disease, surgical management involves the drainage and washout of any abscess that is present.
+It can be difficult to remove the sinus tract in the same operation and most patients will require further surgery.